UPDATED! Universal Studios Japan (USJ): The Ultimate Guide (2023 Edition)

 It's an assault on the senses from start to finish and terrific fun.
 You even get to take part in a game of Quidditch - which is an unforgettable experience.
 This is a must-do ride!

 Flight of the Hippogriff is a more sedate rollercoaster ride.
-Just the kind of rollercoaster I like, in fact.
+Just the kind of rollercoaster I like.
 It's well designed with plenty of tight twists and turns - but nothing too stomach-churning.

 The kind of rollercoaster where you smile and laugh out loud rather than scream in fear.
 (Although you will still hear plenty of screams!)
 Great fun.